EU-ECDC/EcdcColors/README.md

 # SurvColors
 Surveillance colour palettes following March 2018 guidelines.
 Currently contains green, blue, red and gray scales, and qualitative colours.
-Different scales combined by groups into lists, grayscale and qualitative colours as simple vectors.
+Function returns a vector of colours with defined length, which can be used directly in plots.